Sleep Medication Addiction Statistics

 - 239,000 Americans misused prescription sedatives for the first time in 2019.

-Sleep Medication Overdose Statistics
+Sleeping Pill Overdose Statistics

 Sleep medication can be dangerous.
-It’s rare to die of an overdose from using sleep medication alone, however, many people overdose while using sleep medication with other drugs.
+It’s rare to die of an overdose from using sleep medication alone.
+However, many people overdose while using sleep medication with other drugs.

 - 899 people ages 15–24 died from an overdose of an antidepressant prescription drug in 2018.